BingchuanLiu/TDCA/README.md

-# 🧠 Improving the performance of individually calibrated SSVEP-BCI by task-discriminant component analysis
+# 🧠 Task-discriminant component analysis

-This is the MATLAB example script for Task-Discriminant Component Analysis (TDCA) (Liu et al, TNSRE, 2021).
+This is the MATLAB example script for TDCA (Liu et al, TNSRE, 2021).
+Hope this code could be helpful to your study.
+We would appreciate it if you cite our work in your study. 😊

+@article{liu2021improving,
+  title={Improving the performance of individually calibrated SSVEP-BCI by task-discriminant component analysis}, author={Liu, Bingchuan and Chen, Xiaogang and Shi, Nanlin and Wang, Yijun and Gao, Shangkai and Gao, Xiaorong}, journal={IEEE Transactions on Neural Systems and Rehabilitation Engineering}, volume={29}, pages={1998--2007}, year={2021}, publisher={IEEE}
+}